Critiek/python-ip-checker/keys/info.md

 ### Keys go in this folder!

-Create a file for the API with the format:
+Create a file for the API (e.g: greynoise) with the format:

     "api"_key.key